Monceau station: History

 The station was opened on 7 October 1902 as part of the extension of line 2 Nord from Étoile to Anvers and became simply line 2 on 17 October 1907.
 The station and the park derive their name from a village in this area that was annexed by Paris in 1860.
 The Barrière de Chartres, a gate built in 1790 for the collection of taxation as part of the Wall of the Farmers-General, was at the same location.
 The Monceau park of the same name is an acquisition of Philippe d'Orléans in 1778.

 Close to Parc Monceau is the Musée Cernuschi (Asian art music) and the Musée Nissim de Camondo (museum of furniture and other household furnishings), and Musée national Jean-Jacques Henner (dedicated to the works of painter Jean-Jacques Henner).

 As part of the RATP Renouveau du métro program, the station corridors and platform lighting were renovated on 20 March 2002.

 On 1 April 2016, half of the nameplates on the station's platforms were replaced by the RATP to produce an April Fool for a day, as in twelve other stations.
-Monceau is humorously renamed Ma pelle.
+Monceau was humorously renamed Ma pelle.

 In 2019, 1,672,269 travelers entered this station which placed it at 269th position for the metro stations for its usage out of 303.